 As we have become better informed about the area of addiction, more therapy options have become available to patients seeking heroin addiction treatment.
 Some of these therapies are known as experiential, which are a range of interventions designed to focus patients on actual involvement, engagement, and interaction with different types of experiences as part of addiction treatment.
 One of these experiential therapies is known as equine-assisted therapy and involves working with horses in a therapeutic setting.

 What Is Equine-Assisted Therapy?

 Equine therapy is enormously valuable in promoting emotional growth because horses are incredibly intuitive, instinctive creatures capable of detecting a person’s mood.
 Not only do they sense what someone is thinking and feeling but they respond accordingly.
 This is extremely beneficial to people with addiction as they may have lost touch with their own emotions.
-Horses promote patients’ self-awareness to such a degree that they learn to better understand how to control the way they feel.
+Equine therapy helps promote patients’ self-awareness to such a degree that they learn to better understand how to control the way they feel.

 The benefits of equine therapy cannot be underestimated as for many patients undergoing this form of experiential treatment; it proves to be life-changing.
 Working with horses is usually incorporated into a wider, more holistic treatment program and has proven to be particularly effective with people who have had difficulty in sticking to a heroin rehab program.
 Because heroin is so highly addictive, many people who have abused the drug for prolonged periods of time can be particularly resistant to treatment.

 Equine therapy allows them another route that is less challenging for them to engage with.